shepelevn/skillnotes/README.md

 Steps to install the project:

 1. Install npm packages by running `npm install`
-2. Create configuration file `.env` using the example file `.env-sample`
+2. Create configuration file `.env` based on the example file `.env-sample`
 3. Migrate database with `npx knex migrate:latest`
 4. Seed database with data for testing if you need to `npm run seed`